 For evidence supporting your cause, ask any students who were in your exam room to give you a signed statement saying they did not notice any suspicious activity during the exam.
 Try to get the proctor to turn in you partially completed test (both your booklet with your scratch work and your scantron) to the ACT or College Board so they can check it compared to the test of whoever the Proctor claims you cheated off of.
 If they find very few matching answers, they are likely to believe you.
 If they do find a lot of matching answers, they may still believe you if your scratch work matches your answers.

 If the cheating accusation stands, the worst that will happen is that you'll need to pay to retest.
-Additionally, if you had finished your test at the time you were accused at the test center, your scores will be cancelled.
+Additionally, if you had finished your test at the time you were accused at the test center, your scores will be canceled.
 You won't be banned from retesting, and colleges will not be told about your cheating.

-However, if the evidence convinces the College Board or ACT, Inc. that you did not cheat, you'll be offered a free retest on another test date, and if you completed your test, your score will be validated.
+However, if the evidence convinces the College Board or ACT, Inc. that you did not cheat, you'll be offered a free retest on another test date, and if you completed your test, your score would be validated.
 It's worth submitting the evidence to try to convince the College Board or ACT, Inc. that you didn't cheat so that you don't have to pay another $30 - $60 to retest.

 If You Were Accused After Your Test Date, Why Were You Accused?